-5 It is the basis of Title I, Section 165 of Dodd Frank that directs the Federal Reserve to apply prudential standards to systemically important bank and non-bank financial institutions (Romano & Verstein 2011: 48, comments of Tom Baxter, General Council of Federal Reserve Bank of NY).
+8. It is the basis of Title I, Section 165 of Dodd-Frank that directs the Federal Reserve to apply prudential standards to systemically important bank and nonbank financial institutions (Romano and Verstein [2011, p.
+48], comments of Tom Baxter, general counsel of the Federal Reserve Bank of New York).

-6 28 G-SIFIs have been designated as of November 2012.
+9. A total of 28 G-SIFIs had been designated as of November 2012.

-7 Basel III imposes "requirements for globally systemically important banks to hold additional common equity capital above the Basel III minimum standards, rising from 1% to 2.5% of risk-weighted assets commensurate with the systemic impact of their failure, to be fully phased in by 2019" (Draghi 2011).
+10. Basel III imposes "requirements for globally systemically important banks to hold additional common equity capital above the Basel III minimum standards, rising from 1% to 2.5% of risk-weighted assets commensurate with the systemic impact of their failure, to be fully phased in by 2019" (Draghi [2011]).

-in debt) (Hart et al. 2010).
-There are also proposals to impose additional taxes on G-SIFIs to create a fund that would cover resolution costs or to ask other financial institutions to cover the cost of the bailout of one of their peers after a crisis has occurred (Singh 2011).
+that would cover resolution costs or to ask other financial institutions to cover the cost of the bailout of one of their peers after a crisis has occurred (Singh [2011]).

-However, problems remain with all these efforts to prepare for the next failure of a G-SIFI.
-First, many question whether the preparations are enough.
-Lehman itself, for example, probably would not have been required to post the additional capital requirements demanded of G-SIFIs under the current regime (Federal Deposit Insurance Corporation 2011).
-CoCos raise a host of problems, from how to price such instruments to whether they are open to legal challenge to their possible contagion effects at times of crisis (Pazarbasioglo, Ceyla. et al. 2011).
+However, problems remain with all of these efforts to prepare for the next failure of a G-SIFI.
+First, many question whether the preparations are sufficient.
+Lehman Brothers itself, for example, probably would not have been required to post the additional capital requirements demanded of G-SIFIs under the current regime (Federal Deposit Insurance Corporation [2011]).
+CoCos raise a host of problems, from how to price such instruments and whether they are open to legal challenge to their possible contagion effects at times of crisis (Pazarbasioglu et al. [2011]).
 More generally, planning for the future is difficult and the experience of past crises is not always a good guide.
-Living wills, for example, are unlikely to bear much resemblance to actual crisis conditions and hence are somewhat academic exercises (Gilani 2011).8 As Black points out, "the solution of an orderly liquidation process for global financial conglomerates is untested, and many doubt whether it will work to prevent future financial crises" (Black 2010: 267).
-Goodhart and Dimitrios likewise conclude in their Mayekawa Lecture held in 2011 that: "The experience of the failure of Lehman Brothers was so appalling that most governments thereafter
+Living wills, for example, are unlikely to bear much resemblance to actual crisis conditions and hence are somewhat academic exercises (Gilani [2011]).
+As pointed out by Black (2010), "the solution of an orderly liquidation process for global financial conglomerates is untested, and many doubt whether it will work to prevent future financial crises."
+In the 2011 Mayekawa Lecture at the Bank of Japan's Institute for Monetary and Economic Studies, Goodhart and Tsomocos (2011, p.
+63) likewise conclude, "The experience of the failure of Lehman Brothers was so appalling that most governments thereafter decided that liquidation of a SIFI could not be tolerated."